Skip to content

 Week 2: Design and Architecture

-- High-fidelity UI designs in Figma (I work with a UI designer or use established design systems)
+• High-fidelity UI designs in Figma (a dedicated designer or an established design system)

 Weeks 3-4: Core Development